CiganOliviu/esential/README.md

 # esential-library
-A standard algo C++ library for quick algo implementations
+A standard algo C++ library for quick algo implementations.